symokevo/AirBnB_clone/README.md

 To see the fundamental background of the project visit the [Wiki](https://github.com/ralexrivero/AirBnB_clone/wiki).

-The console will perform the following tasks:
+The console performs the following tasks:

 * create a new object
-* retrive an object from a file
+* retrieve an object from a file
 * do operations on objects
 * destroy an object